-What are micro-moments and how are they transforming the customer experience?
+What are micro-moments and how are they transforming the customer experience?by

 Customer journeys and customer touch points are important at the macro level, but buying decisions are made pre-consciously in the micro-moment experience.